samuel-kroger/A-polytime-preprocess-algorithm-for-the-maximum-cardinality-independent-set-problem/readme.md

 - results.csv contains all the computational results used in the paper.
 - optimal_solutions.csv and timed_out_instances.csv are just the contents of results.csv manually formatted for the paper.

-You can run replicate these results on your machine by cloning the repository and executing the following command
+You can replicate these results on your machine by cloning the repository and executing the following command

 ```
 .\comp_expermient.py